⚠️ We are currently updating our 2021/22 tax guidance across the website

 Taking another job may help you qualify for working tax credit as by adding the hours together from all your jobs you might meet the hours requirement for your age and circumstances (this will be either 16, 24 or 30 hours depending on your situation).
 If the extra job means you work at least 30 hours a week, you may get an extra amount added to your tax credit award.

-You can find more about tax credits on our Tax credits page.
+You can find more about tax credits in our tax credits section.

 Tax credits are being replaced by universal credit and you may now have to claim universal credit.
 Unlike working tax credit, for universal credit, you do not need to work a minimum number of hours to qualify but there may be a minimum amount that you are expected to earn.
 This will be agreed between you and your work coach, as part of your Claimant Commitment.